carlos-urena/figs-gen/README.md

 <h2>Figure 6</h2>

-The perspective view-frustum is shown, but here the hfovy angle (beta) is emphasized.
+The perspective view-frustum is shown, but here the _vertical field of view_ (an angle, _beta_) is emphasized.
 It is also shown how to compute _l_,_r_,_b_ and _t_ parameters from _beta_,_n_,_f_,_a_ (aspect ratio).
 This is useful to understand the parameters for `gluPerspective` function.